-A license fee is imposed on cigarette dealers in Montana.
-Wholesalers, sub-jobbers and vendors (operating 10 or more machines) pay an annual license fee of \$50.
+A license fee is imposed on tobacco, alternative nicotine, and vapor product dealers in Montana.
+As of January 2016, wholesalers, sub-jobbers and vendors (operating 10 or more machines) pay an annual license fee of \$50.
 Retailers and vendors (operating 9 or fewer machines) pay an annual license fee of \$5.
+The sale of alternative nicotine and vapor products also requires a license fee of \$5.

 Cigarette License Fee Schedule

 Status Annual Renewal Fee

 Wholesalers & Sub-Jobbers \$50

 Vendors (10 or More Machines) \$50

 Vendors (9 or Fewer Machines) \$5

 Retailers \$5

+Alternative Tobacco or Vaping Products \$5

-Licenses must be renewed annually on or before the anniversary date.
+Licenses must be renewed annually on, or before, the anniversary date.